 Satellite and cable are two popular choices for TV service.
 While both satellite and cable will give you similar channel packages and picture quality, there are some differences between the two.
-For example, satellite TV will likely give you more channel options and lower introductory pricing, but cable is far less likely to be affected by bad weather such as heavy rain.
+For example, satellite TV companies will likely give you more channel options and lower introductory pricing, but cable is less likely to be affected by bad weather such as heavy rain.

 - Availability – Satellite TV is available throughout all 50 states, whereas cable service and providers vary widely by location.

 - Channel selection – You’re likely to get more channel variety and package selections with satellite TV vs. cable.

 - Picture quality – Satellite TV supports higher bandwidth than cable, which can allow for more 1080p HD channels, or even 4K programming.

 - Customer satisfaction – DISH and DIRECTV had higher ACSI ratings than most major cable TV providers in 2019, scoring a 67 and 66 out of 100, respectively.